codeintegrity-ai/mutahunter/README.md

 - **Change-Based:** Runs mutation tests on modified files and lines based on the latest commit or pull request changes.
 - **Multi-Language Support:** Compatible with languages that provide coverage reports in Cobertura XML, Jacoco XML, and lcov formats.
 - **Extensible:** Extensible to additional languages and testing frameworks.
-- **Context-Aware:** Uses a map of your entire git repository to generate contextually relevant mutants.
+- **Context-Aware:** Uses a map of your entire git repository to generate contextually relevant mutants using [aider](https://aider.chat/docs/repomap.html).
-- **LLM Support:** Supports self-hosted, Anthropic, OpenAI, and any LLM models using LiteLLM.
+- **LLM Support:** Supports self-hosted, Anthropic, OpenAI, and any LLM models using [LiteLLM](https://github.com/BerriAI/litellm).
 - **Mutant Report** Provides detailed reports on mutation coverage, killed mutants, and survived mutants.

 ## Getting Started